 BRAND NAMES: ITRAFUNGOL, ONMEL, SPORONOX

 The development of oral medications to be used in the treatment of invasive fungal infections has represented an immense medical breakthrough.
 With oral treatment available, human patients no longer require hospitalization several days per week for intravenous treatment of their disease; a more normal and productive lifestyle is now possible.
-Further, the toxicity profiles of the newer oral drugs represents vast improvement over those of the injectables.
+Further, the toxicity profiles of the newer oral drugs represents vast improvement over those of the older injectables.

 Ketoconazole was the first such oral antifungal drug but it had room for improvement regarding its side effect potential.
 There were problems with nausea, liver toxicity, and feminization of male patients.
 Itraconazole was developed in answer to these concerns.
 Its potential for side effects is far lower, although its expense, unfortunately, has been problematic.

 Itraconazole works by inhibiting the fungal enzymes that produce “ergosterol,” an important component of the fungal cell wall.
 Without adequate ergosterol, the fungal cell becomes weak, leaky and ultimately dies.

 Fungal infections for which itraconazole can be used include: